VGDevelopment/VirtualGameAPI/README.md

 # VirtualGameAPI
-A fast, secure, and innovative processing VIRION library based API to use for game handling on multiple servers.
+A fast, secure, and innovative processing based API to use for game handling on multiple servers.
 Licensed under MIT.

+Like using it?
+Support VirtualGalaxy by donating a bit to allow us to bring more innovative stuff for you!
+Your donations are used on maintaining our continuing projects and the creating future ones.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=G34YTKEPC6R3U)